robertkrimen/otto/README.md

 Where is `setTimeout` / `setInterval`?

-These timing functions are not actually part of the [ECMA-262 specification](https://ecma-international.org/publications-and-standards/standards/ecma-262/).
+These timing functions are not part of the [ECMA-262 specification](https://ecma-international.org/publications-and-standards/standards/ecma-262/).
-Typically, they belong to the `window` object (in the browser).
-It would not be difficult to provide something like these via Go, but you probably want to wrap otto in an event loop in that case.
+They typically belong to the window object in a browser environment.
+While it is possible to implement similar functionality in Go, it generally requires wrapping Otto in an event loop.

 For an example of how this could be done in Go with otto, see [natto](http://github.com/robertkrimen/natto).